Atia (mother of Augustus)

 Atia (also Atia Balba) (Note: She is sometimes also called Atia Balba Caesonia.
 The caeso part in Caesonia may originate from caedere ("to cut"), if it were her true cognomen, possibly indicating her maternal descent.
 In one interpretation, the cognomen Caesar of the gens Julia originated from a caeso matris utero ("born by Caesarean section").
 See also: Gaius Julius Caesar (name).
 Caesonia might have been a misplacement of the nomen gentilicium of Milonia Caesonia, fourth wife of Emperor Caligula.) (c.
-85 – 43 BC) was the niece of Julius Caesar (through his sister Julia Minor), and mother of Gaius Octavius, who became the Emperor Augustus.
+85 – c.43 BC) was the niece of Julius Caesar (through his sister Julia Minor), and mother of Gaius Octavius, who became the Emperor Augustus.
 Through her daughter Octavia, she was also the great-grandmother of Germanicus and his brother, Emperor Claudius.

 Biography

 Early life

 Atia was the daughter of Julia Minor and her husband praetor Marcus Atius Balbus.
 Atia had at least one younger sister, and possibly an older one.
 Due to this, she is sometimes called Atia Secunda or Atia Balba Secunda.
 She may also have had a brother.